 Pumpkin seeds contain antioxidants and anti-inflammatory properties in the form of Vitamin E.

-Antioxidants protect your cells from harmful free radicals which is the root cause of many diseases including cardiovascular disease that involves the heart and blood vessels.
+Did you know antioxidants protect your cells from harmful free radicals that are the root causes of many diseases?
+It includes cardiovascular disease that involves the heart and blood vessels.

 That’s why consuming foods rich in Vitamin E can help protect against many diseases and reduce inflammation.

 Magnesium is important for bone formation and pumpkin seeds contribute 42% of the daily value in a 28g serving.
 An adult body contains approximately 2g of magnesium, with 50% to 60% present in the bones.
 Greater bone density decreases the risk of osteoporosis.